operasoftware/devopera/articles/_posts/2012-02-09-64-bit-opera-and-out-of-process-plugins.md

 ---
-title: 64-bit Opera, and out-of-process plug-ins
+title: 64-Bit Opera, and Out-of-Process Plug-Ins
 authors:
 - chris-mills
 intro: 'Originally published just before Christmas 2011, and now updated with a new set of builds on February 9th 2012, Opera is proud to present a new labs release featuring 64-bit builds and out-of-process plug-ins.'